 Arrive at Baltra's airport and begin the 8-day Galapagos adventure.
 Visit the Charles Darwin Research Station on Santa Cruz.
 Observe the giant tortoises that are part of the breeding program.
 Admire a prickly-pear cactus forest and spot Darwin’s finches and other land birds.
-The Darwin Station also works to provide environmental education to communities and schools within the islands, as well as visiting tourists.
+The Darwin Station also works to provide environmental education to communities and schools within the islands, as well as visiting travelers.

 Santa Fe is a small island, with the main attraction being its white coral beach with incredible snorkeling opportunities and a variety of sea birds and colorful fish.
 On South Plaza Island, the white color of the rocks contrasts with the red cloak of vegetation (Sesuvium portolacastrum) and a cactus forest.
 Observe land and marine iguanas, sea lions, blue-footed boobies and many other sea birds.